nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* :warning: Unrecognised fields such as `b/` or `c/` will not be picked up as fields, and will be treated as input.

 </div>

 --------------------------------------------------------------------------------------------------------------------